Meteor-Community-Packages/awesome-meteor/readme.md

 ## Companies

 - [Any Run](https://any.run/) - Interactive malware analyzer.
-- [Apify](https://apify.com/) - The platform where developers build, deploy, and monitor web scraping and browser automation tools is using Meteor.js at their application https://console.apify.com/
+- [Apify](https://apify.com/) - The platform where developers build, deploy, and monitor web scraping and browser automation tools is using Meteor.js at their application https://console.apify.com/.
 - [Awell Health](https://www.awellhealth.com/) - Automate routine clinical tasks.
 - [Azumuta](https://www.azumuta.com/) - Most complete software tool that eliminates the use of paperwork in your factory.
 Their application at https://app.azumuta.com/login is written with Meteor.js.
 - [Bike Soup](https://www.bikesoup.com/) - The cycle marketplace.
 - [Biscoint](https://biscoint.io/) - Compare and find in realtime the best effective prices in Brazil's top Bitcoin exchanges.
 - [Candis](https://app.candis.io/) - Digitize your invoice management now.
-- [Chatra](https://app.chatra.io/) - Live chat, chatbots, email & social messaging for business
+- [Chatra](https://app.chatra.io/) - Live chat, chatbots, email & social messaging for business.
 - [Cheat Code](https://cheatcode.co/login) - The application at https://cheatcode.co/login is written with Meteor.js.
 - [Code Signal](https://codesignal.com/) - Seamless technical hiring, from screening to interview.
 - [CSGO.NET](https://csgo.net/) - CSGO related website is written by Meteor.js.